Democrats have no Biden backup plan for 2024, despite age concerns

 There is some precedent for switching out a nominee.

-In 1972, then Senator George Eagleton withdrew as Democratic presidential candidate George McGovern's vice presidential running mate after revelations of his treatment for depression forced him out of the race.
+In 1972, then Senator Thomas Eagleton withdrew as Democratic presidential candidate George McGovern's vice presidential running mate after revelations of his treatment for depression forced him out of the race.

 The DNC had an emergency meeting to fill the vacancy and selected Sargent Shriver to take his place.
 McGovern lost the election.

 Newsom has been particularly active as a "surrogate" for Biden by taking high-profile swipes at Republican presidential candidate Ron DeSantis, the governor of Florida.
-Newsom's office did not respond to a request for comment.
+The two men are taking part in a televised debate on Thursday, an unusual move for someone who is not a declared presidential candidate.

 "A bunch of the surrogate activity we see out there - like Newsom all over helping Biden - is partially to remind Democratic voters they are out there as an option," the senior Democrat said.